khafiluhur/bookshelf_api/README.md

 # BOOKSHELF API

-Multi Tenant API is a backend service built with Go, using the Echo framework, designed to manage tenant data and integrate with RabbitMQ for message handling.
-The API allows you to create and delete tenants, producers send rabbitMQ queues, consume messages from RabbitMQ queues, and provides logging with logrus.
+**Bookshelf API** is a backend service built with Node.js using the Hapi framework.
+This API allows you to manage books, providing functionality to create, read, update, and delete book records.

 ## Features

-- **Create**: Create Book.
+- **Create**: Add a new book.
-- **Read**: View Books.
+- **Read**: Retrieve book information.
-- **Update**: Update Book.
+- **Update**: Modify existing book details.
-- **Delete**: Delete Book.
+- **Delete**: Remove a book from the database.

 ## Requirements